homewardgamer/Covid-blogs/README.md

 # Features
 * ### Create delete and edit your posts anytime.
 * ### Comment and like other users posts.
-* ### View other user's profile and see their posts and liked posts.
+* ### Visit other user's profile and see their posts and liked posts.
-* ### Login from google OAuth2.0
+* ### Login from Google OAuth2.0
 * ### Filter posts by posted today and liked posts
 * ### Sort posts in ascending and descending order of date, comments and likes.
-* ### Enabling sessions so no need to login everytime you visit until your browser is open.
+* ### Enabling cookies & sessions so no need to login everytime you visit until your browser is open.
-* ### hashing and salting is also implemented so your passwords are safe even in the database.
+* ### Hashing and salting is implemented to ensure passwords are safe even in the database.

 # User Schema
 <table>